Bioinformatics-Munich-Student-Lab/igem-2023-wiki/wiki/docs/model.md

 sepia_optimiser.step()
 ```
 **5. Validation**: \
-The model is validated on a separate dataset to predicts the side effects.
+The model is validated on a separate dataset to predict the side effects.

 ### Key Model Features:
 **Polypharmacy Modelling**: \
-The hypernode graph structure are able to handle true polypharmacy interactions.
+The hypernode graph structure can handle true polypharmacy interactions.

 **Heterogeneous Graph Processing**: \
-The model can handle graphs with multiple types of nodes and edges, making it suitable for further incorperating with other biological data.
+The model can handle graphs with multiple nodes and edges, making it suitable for further incorporation with other biological data.

 **Chemical Structure Embedding**: \
-Enhances the model's understanding of the drug chemical structure.
+Enhances the model's understanding of the drug's chemical structure.

 ## References